-- 1) Assignments (24%)

-- a) 4 assignments worth 8% each

-- b) Individual due dates will be posted on Nexus

-- c) No late submissions will be accepted

-- d) Students are responsible for backing up and protecting their lab and project work.

-- 2) Midterm Presentation (26%)

-- a) During regular class time (see Important Dates)

-- b) Consists of

-- i) Submitting code upfront

-- ii) Presentation

-- iii) Code review

-- c) Total duration per group: appr.
-20 minutes, depending on class size

-- d) Students will present a milestone of their application that they continuously worked on during the semester.

-- e) Code review consists of questions asked about the code the students have written and how changes in functionality would be implemented.

-- 3) Final Exam (50%)

-- a) Date to be announced

-- b) Consists of

-- i) Submitting code upfront

-- ii) Presentation

-- iii) Code review

-- c) Total duration per group: appr.
-20 minutes, depending on class size

-- d) Students will present their finalized application that they continuously worked on during the semester.

-- e) Code review consists of questions asked about the code the students have written and how changes in functionality would be implemented.
+- 1) Assignments (20%) - a) 4 assignments worth 5% each - b) Individual due dates will be posted on Nexus - c) No late submissions will be accepted - d) Multiple submissions are permitted but only the last submission is considered official and will be marked.
+Students may submit partially completed assignments and will receive marks for those problems attempted. - 2) Midterm code review (20%) - a) Date by appointment in the week of October 16 to October 20.
+Schedule for midterm slots will be presented in the lecture.
+Every student must book an appointment to have their midterm graded. - b) Consists of - i) Submitting code beforehand (deadline will be announced in lecture) - ii) In person code review - c) Total duration per student: appr.
+20 minutes - d) Each student will present a milestone of their application that they continuously worked on during the semester. - e) Code review consists of questions about the code the student has written and how changes in functionality would be implemented. - 3) Final Exam (60%) - a) Date by appointment.
+Schedule for final exam slots will be presented in the lecture.
+Every student must book an appointment for final exams. - b) Consists of - i) Submitting code before the deadline - ii) In person code review - iii) Comprehensive oral exam of the course topics - c) Total duration per student: appr.
+40 minutes - d) Each student will present their finalized application that they continuously worked on during the semester. - e) Code review consists of questions asked about the code the student has written and how changes in functionality would be implemented.